Dog Car Sickness Remedy: CBD May Skew Your Dog's Need To Spew

 Withhold Food Prior To Driving

-If you fear your dog's motion sickness might result in a puke scenario, here's some possible measures to decrease the chance of this disaster from occurring.
-One way to make sure this won't happen is to try to have your dog on an empty stomach for as much of the ride as possible.
+If you fear your dog's motion sickness might result in a puke scenario, one way to make sure this won't happen is to try to have your dog on an empty stomach for as much of the ride as possible.
 Try to prevent giving your dog food for around twelve hours before your trip.
 Not only will this lower the likelihood of vomiting, but this could also lower the chance your dog will suffer from digestive issues.

 Face Your Dog Forward